Upload new images. The image library for this site will open in a new window.

-This flexible Master's program has three options: a single major (30 credits), major/minor (36 credits), and a double major (42 credits).
+This flexible Master's program is offered in Spanish and French and has three options: a single major (30 credits), major/minor (36 credits), and a double major (42 credits).
 The program offers students an in-depth study of the target culture(s) and literature(s).
 Students who complete this program find that the additional exposure to the language and the literature has prepared them for positions requiring target language fluency and general familiarity with the target culture such as teaching, international business, and government.
 The program also prepares students for study at the PhD level in international literature or (especially in the case of those who elect the major/minor or double major option) in comparative literature.

-Minor Fields: French, German, Spanish, Russian, Latin, and Italian Literatures, Women and Gender Studies, and Applied Linguistics/Pedagogy
+Minor Fields: French, German, Spanish, Russian, Latin, and Italian Literatures, and Applied Linguistics/Pedagogy

-This Master's program has three options: a single major (30 credits), a major/minor (36 credits), and a double major (42 credits).
-The MA in Languages, Literatures, Cultures, and Pedagogy is a flexible degree that can provide students with all the courses required for teaching certification in French, Spanish or German, except for student teaching, which is an undergraduate course of 9 credit hours.
-Students already certified can take as many as 15 credit hours in foreign language pedagogy courses or closely related fields.
-All students take at least half their courses in the foreign language and literature of their major field (French, German, or Spanish).
+This Master's program is offered in Spanish and French and has three options: a single major (30 credits), a major/minor (36 credits), and a double major (42 credits).
+The MA in Languages, Literatures, Cultures, and Pedagogy is a flexible degree that can provide students with all the courses required for teaching certification in French or Spanish, except for student teaching, which is an undergraduate course of 9 credit hours.
+Students already certified can take as many as 15 credit hours in world language pedagogy courses or closely related fields.
+All students take at least half their courses in the world language and literature of their major field (French or Spanish).
 This program also prepares students for study at the PhD level in the field of Applied Linguistics.

-Minor Fields: French, German, Spanish, Russian, Latin, and Italian Literatures, Women and Gender Studies, and Applied Linguistics/Pedagogy.
+Minor Fields: French, German, Spanish, Russian, Latin, and Italian Literatures, and Applied Linguistics/Pedagogy.

 Certification is granted by individual states, not by the university.
 For information regarding requirements (including Praxis exams, background checks, etc.) and procedures, visit the UD Teacher Education website.